 Alternative data credit scoring or alternative credit scoring is the umbrella term for credit scoring using non-traditional data sources and methods.

 In traditional credit scoring, lenders manage their risk and reduction of bad loans by relying on credit bureaus that provide credit information of the consumers.
 They can learn if the loan applicant has been paying off loans on time, has ongoing loans, or has been blacklisted for not paying at all.
 But this only works for the ones who had a loan history.
 Besides this, they assess the socio-demographic profile of the borrower which can be found on the loan application form either in pen-and-paper or digital form.
 The lender may also use a credit scorecard, a type of credit model, that outputs a score telling how probable the borrower can repay the loan on time.
 With Alternative Credit Scoring, alternative data sources such as mobile usage, digital wallet usage, bill payment history, social media behavior, geolocation, and more can be aggregated to produce a potent credit score.

 Machine Learning is a way to utilize modern technologies and statistical knowledge to let powerful computers find out the best mathematical model which produces useful insights based given data.
-It is a type of artificial intelligence wherein a computer system, with minimal human intervention, learns from data, recognizes patterns, and make decisions or predictions.
+It is a type of artificial intelligence wherein a computer system, with minimal human intervention, learns from data, recognizes patterns, and makes decisions or predictions.